 Book and toy drive

 Put up a stand or a box in a public area where you’ll be collecting donations.
-Promote your event by posting online, putting up signs and letting everyone in your community know that you’ll be collecting books and toys for donation.
-Donate what you collect to a school, community center or children’s hospital of your choice.
+Promote your event – post online, put signs up and let everyone know that you’ll be collecting books and toys for donation to children.
+If you’re doing this in your office or school, we suggest emailing everyone to let them know where and when you’ll be taking donations, or placing a box in different public places for multiple donation points.
+Donate everything you receive to a school, community center or children’s hospital of your choice for an amazing impact!

 Pop up library

 Build a pop-up library and invite your community to donate and take books.
 A great way to meet fellow readers!
 Find a neighborhood that does not have a library, yet has a facility or free space that can be turned into a library.
 This doesn’t have to be a huge space – if you can fit a few shelves or a small cupboard, it works perfectly.
 If the place needs an overhaul – painting, fixing, cleaning and/or equipment – ask for donated materials and recruit volunteers to help in renovations.
 Encourage community members to donate used books they don’t read anymore and just have around the house – print posters or spread word of your library online to let everyone know where they can donate their books.
 Celebrate the library launch with the community, host an event or a fun story time for kids.